 Location: West Guizhou Lilong, Huangpu District, Shanghai

-The project site is an 1800 square meter public space among West Guizhou Lilong.
+The project site is an 1800 square meter public space in West Guizhou Lilong.
 Throughout history, it has maintained a layout comprising 3 main lanes and more than 10 sub-lanes.
 These spaces are crucial for residents' public and social lives.
-However, due to improper arrangements of these facilities as well as the growing population and rental housing, the general conditions of these public space have been deteriorated and become negative spaces in the community.
+However, due to improper arrangements of these facilities as well as the growing population and rental housing, the general conditions of these public spaces have been deteriorated and become negative spaces.